Hope Holiday: Singing

 In the early 1950s, Holiday (billed as Hope Zee) sang with Ralph Flanagan's orchestra.
 An August 4, 1950, newspaper column by Dorothy Kilgallen reported, "Hope Zee ... quit 'Gentlemen Prefer Blondes' last week to become vocalist with Ralph Flanagan's band ..."

 Personal life

 Holiday is the widow of actor Frank Marth.
 They were married April 9, 1967.
 Marth died in January 2014.

 In February 2022, Holiday and fellow actress Karen Sharpe gave an interview to Vanity Fair alleging incidents of sexual assault and harassment by the late comic actor Jerry Lewis, who died in 2017.
-Holiday detailed an incident on the set of The Ladies Man (1961) in which Lewis lured her to his dressing room, pressed a button to lock the door, and masturbated in her presence without her consent.
-She further alleged that when she slapped him during a confrontation the following day, production was briefly halted; the two never spoke again.
+Sharpe detailed an incident on the set of The Ladies Man (1961) in which Lewis lured her to his dressing room, pressed a button to lock the door, and masturbated in her presence without her consent.
+She further alleged that when she slapped him, as scripted during a scene, (harder than expected), the following day, production was briefly halted; the two never spoke again.
+Holiday herself tells a story of him visiting her address, pulling her into a bedroom by the hair and raping her.
+She said he just zipped up his pants and she never saw him again.